yjs/ystream/README.md

 - (experimental software)

 ### Demos
+The demos sync changes to server that I set up on `ystream.yjs.dev`.
+You can run your own "server" using `npm run ws-server`.
+Note that a server is not strictly required to sync ystreams.
+It is possible to write p2p connection providers for ystream.

 #### Sync collection to filesystem
 - run `./bin/yfs.js --init dir --collection my-collection-name` to sync `dir` to a collection.